robsmi-msfte/azure-docs/articles/storage/common/storage-ref-azcopy-copy.md

 `--exclude-path`    (string)    Exclude these paths when copying.
 This option doesn't support wildcard characters (*).
 Checks relative path prefix(For example: myFolder;myFolder/subDirName/file.pdf).
 When used in combination with account traversal, paths don't include the container name.

+  **&#9999;** **NOTE on '--exclude-path with multiple items**

+  When specifying multiple items with --exclude-path, the list must be enclosed in double-quotes and semi-colon separated.

+  Example: --exclude-path "archive;oldbuilds"

 `--exclude-pattern`    (string)    Exclude these files when copying.
 This option supports wildcard characters (*)

 `--exclude-regex`    (string)    Exclude all the relative path of the files that align with regular expressions.
 Separate regular expressions with ';'.